FrVaBe/camunda/camunda-customizable-event-log/ReadMe.md

  ![DM process configuration](src/main/resources/dmn/event-log-config.png)

 The rules in the diagram define _Events_ that I would like to handle in a special case.
 An _Event_ is specified by the _activityId_ and the _eventName_ as they occur in the process.
-The output of a rule is just a simple message that I can add to my Custom Event Log_.
+The output of a rule is just a simple message that I can add to my Custom Event Log.

 On the Java Code side I implemented a [GlobalExecutionListener](src/main/java/de/frvabe/bpm/camunda/GlobalExecutionListener.java).
 This listener listens to each activity event that is executed by the process and if an activity/event matches a DM rule a custom treatment can be done.
 In my original use case I just add the rule output to a list of Strings.
 This list makes up my "Event Log" and I put it as a process variable to the process instance.